SolaceLabs/solace-integration-guides/docs/_guides/weblogic-app-server.md

 ![]({{ site.baseurl }}/images/weblogic/config-dest-4.png)

 * Step 5.
-In the Properties section, the connectivity to the Solace appliance is configured.
-Enter the remote JNDI name as configured at the Solace appliance for the destination to connect to and confirm the settings with the Save button.
+In the Properties section, the connectivity to the Solace Message Router is configured.
+Enter the remote JNDI name as configured at the Solace Message Router for the destination to connect to and confirm the settings with the Save button.
 Similarly to the connection factory configuration, fields left empty will inherit the configuration from the resource adapter’s configuration in WebLogic.

 ![]({{ site.baseurl }}/images/weblogic/config-dest-5.png)